 Insurers now have unprecedented access to a wealth of information.
-More data means better underwriting choices, but it also means many organizations are unable to keep up with the volume and diversity of data that is accessible to them, as well as the pace at which that information is delivered.
+More data means better underwriting choices.
+But it also means that organizations cannot keep up with the volume and diversity of data accessible to them, and the pace at which that information is delivered.

 Adopting new technology demands IT knowledge that insurance companies may not have.
 According to a recent survey, 81% of insurance executives are concerned about talent availability.

 It’s not only about a candidate’s computer abilities; an employee must be the right fit to be genuinely productive.
 Unfortunately, finding a candidate with the proper mix of technical, soft, and experienced capabilities may be challenging – and competitive.

 Core tech trends have emerged in recent years and affect nearly every industry.
 Products and services are being redesigned due to numerous technological advances and shifts.

 A new reality requires incumbents to change their operating models, products, and core processes.
 Executives must be aware of the impact of these technologies and ensure that their organizations are positioned to unlock their potential.

 Therefore, business leaders must abandon long-held assumptions and business models to find innovative ways to produce and distribute new products.